assdfsdafasfa/Open/README.md

 # ChatGPT-based Test Generation for Refactoring Engines Enhanced by  Feature Analysis on Examples
 # Count the number of different bug error reasons
+Classification results of bug error causes based on paper【[An Empirical Study of Refactoring Engine Bugs](https://arxiv.org/abs/2409.14610)】

 ![image](https://github.com/user-attachments/assets/e96681e8-05ba-4b19-ad8c-4073378a4401)
 # Bug list
 All bugs identified in the case study are explained in detail so that they could be validated by other researchers.
 The bug list is publicly available [here](https://assdfsdafasfa.github.io/).